-We’ve put together a collection of daily updated charts and maps to track the coronavirus crisis in Scotland.
+We’ve put together a collection of daily updated charts to track the coronavirus crisis in Scotland.

 The table below shows an at-a-glance view of the situation in each local authority.
 It shows new reported cases and deaths in the last day, as well as the total cases in each area since the pandemic began.

 At this stage in the pandemic with the vaccination rollout well underway, the number of people in hospital becomes one of the most important metrics.
 The chart below shows the number of people in hospitals in each health board and Scotland as a whole with recently confirmed Covid-19

 Covid-related deaths are another key way of measuring the pandemic.
 The chart below shows the daily number of deaths within 28 days of a positive test.

 Whilst the number of cases are less relevant now that the link between cases and hospitalisations and deaths has been weakened, we continue to track the figures as the link has not been completely broken.

 Related to cases is the positivity rate, which is a measure of how many of the people tested each day returned a positive result.
 Ideally this number should be under 5%, which is highlighted in green on the charts below.